Brooklin, Maine: History

 Brooklin was originally part the larger town of Sedgwick.
 Brooklin broke off and formed its own town in 1849.
 A few weeks later, the name was changed to Brooklin, after the brook line which separated it from Sedgwick.
 Using pogie oil as a fertilizer, the difficult soil was made productive, and hay became the principal crop.
 With excellent harbors, however, the main occupations were fishing and seafaring.
 By 1859, when the population was 1,002, it also had five boot and shoemaking factories, as well as two barrel manufacturers.
 By 1886, the town was noted for producing smoked herring in considerable quantities.
 Canning lobster had also become an important business.

 Geography

 According to the United States Census Bureau, the town has a total area of 41.18 sqmi, of which 17.92 sqmi is land and 23.26 sqmi is water.
-Brooklin is situated on the Benjamin River overlooking Jericho Bay.
+Brooklin is situated on the Eggemoggin Reach, Blue Hill Bay and the Benjamin River, which are part of Penobscot Bay.

 The town is crossed by Maine State Route 175.